SalekurPolas/SalekurPolas/README.md

 - 🔭 I’m currently working on a project called [Lagbe](https://github.com/LagbeDev)
 - 🌱 I’m currently learning Laravel.
-- 👯 I’m looking to collaborate on AI, Android, and Laravel.
+- 👯 I’m looking to collaborate on AI, Flutter, and Laravel.
 - 📫 How to reach me: [Email](mailto:salekur9@gmail.com)

 <!--